Shapes and dynamic regimes of a polar active fluid droplet under confinement: Results

 \subsection{Intermediate confinement}

 Increasing the confinement parameter $\lambda$ gives rise to further shapes and dynamic regimes.
-In Fig.\ref{fig10} (and movie M6) we show an active droplet swimming within a microfluidic channel with $\lambda\simeq 1$ and $\zeta=-2\times 10^{-3}$.
-Under these conditions, the fluid interface of an initially static droplet slightly flattens near the walls due to the absence of wetting.
-Once the activity is switched on, the contractile stress produces the usual four-vortex flow which, later on, turns into a double vortex pattern guiding the motion of a fish-like shaped droplet along the positive $y$-direction (Fig.\ref{fig10}a,b,c,g,h,i).
-However the rectilinear trajectory lasts for a short period of time and is finally replaced by an oscillating one in which the droplet moves forward periodically hitting against the walls (see also Fig.\ref{fig12}), following a dynamics akin to that observed for larger values of $\lambda$.
-Indeed, the droplet approaches the bottom wall and then migrates upwards, driven by a large frontal vortex (located far from the wall) and a weak one (near the wall) which are basically used as a steering wheel and allow the turn.
-Alongside these fluid vortices, a large stream of flow crossing the droplet midsection guarantees the propulsion (Fig.\ref{fig10}d,e,f,j,k,l).
+In Fig.\ref{fig11} (Multimedia view M6) we show an active droplet swimming within a microfluidic channel with $\lambda\simeq 1$ and $\zeta=-1.25\times 10^{-3}$.
+Under these conditions, the fluid interface of an initially static droplet slightly flattens near the walls due to the absence of wetting, allowing for the stabilization of a thin layer of background passive fluid (the black one).
+Once the activity is switched on, the contractile stress produces the usual four-vortex flow which, later on, turns into a double vortex pattern triggering an inward splay deformation.
+Unlike the previous regime, the higher confinement suppresses the shape oscillations and stabilizes a bullet-like shaped droplet moving along a rectilinear trajectory (see Fig.\ref{fig12} for position and speed of center of mass).
+However, this dynamics holds as long as the active forces are mild.

+If the active stress increases, the droplet undergoes larger shape deformations due to the strengthening of the spontaneous flow, an effect that leads, once again, to a periodic motion akin to that observed under weak confinement.
+This is shown in the movie SM2 in the supplementary material, where an active fluid droplet (with $\zeta=-2\times 10^{-3}$) attains a cell-like shape moving, for a short period of time, along a rectilinear direction.
+Then, the interaction with the walls destabilizes this motion yielding an oscillatory dynamics in which the droplet moves forward periodically hitting against both walls.
 In this system $v_{y_{cm}}$ attains its maximum roughly in the middle of the channel (after the drop detaches from the wall) where $v_{z_{cm}}$ is approximately null, whereas the minimum values occur when the droplet bumps against the wall, where $v_{z_{cm}}$ has its largest (absolute) values (see Fig.\ref{fig12}).
 Note, finally, that the amplitude of the oscillations of $v_{z_{cm}}$ is considerably smaller than the one observed in the low confinement regime (for similar values of $\zeta$), essentially because the shorter height of the microchannel prevents the droplet from attaining a higher transversal speed.
 This is also in agreement with experimental results discussed in Ref.\cite{deblois2021}, where the behavior of self-propelled droplets confined in micro-capillary devices of different cross-sections is investigated.